Egmont National Park: Ecology

+Flora

-A rich northern rata/rimu/broadleaf forest is present, although the entire park ecosystem displays distinct patterns of altitudinal zonation – the former two large species of tree are common at lower elevations whereas kamahi tends to dominate the stunted high elevation forest.
+A rich northern rātā/rimu/broadleaf forest is present, although the entire park ecosystem displays distinct patterns of altitudinal zonation – the former two large species of tree are common at lower elevations whereas kāmahi tends to dominate the stunted high elevation forest.
 In these old growth forests the crown fern (Blechnum discolor) is a dominant understory plant species.

 The character of the plant communities continues to change with increasing elevation, to subalpine and alpine shrublands at high elevations, which are in stark contrast to the surrounding pasture farmlands.
 Notable among the geographical features of the park is its clear radial drainage pattern, which can be discerned in the satellite picture at right.

+The Kaitake Range is particularly distinct when compared with the rest of the national park.
+Three taxa found in the area is not found anywhere else in the park.
+Phymatosorus novae-zelandiae and Corybas aconitiflorus are two taxa that are not found anywhere else in the Taranaki district.
+Around 95% of the vegetation is native forest, mostly being kohekohe (Dysoxylum spectabile), tawa (Beilschmiedia tawa), and kamahi (Weinmannia racemosa).
+It has lowland and semi-coastal forest types that were found in the Taranaki volcanic plain before becoming farmland.

-The Ahukawakawa Swamp is a rare high-elevation (920 m) sphagnum moss wetland located between Mount Taranaki and the Pouakai Range.
+The Ahukawakawa Swamp is a rare high-elevation (920 m) sphagnum moss wetland located between Mount Taranaki and the Pouākai Range.
 It contains many endemic species adapted to acid soils and low temperatures.

+Fauna

+The national park is integral habitat for many species of birds that rely on the large forest.
+Threatened bird species within the park include blue duck (whio), North Island brown kiwi and fernbird.
+Nearly half of New Zealand's indigenous fish species are found in the park, including threatened giant kōkopu, shortjaw kōkopu, banded kōkopu and kōaro.

-The park was declared free of feral goats in 2022, the first national park in New Zealand to be free of ungulates, as it was already free of feral pigs and deer.
+Introduced feral goats have historically degraded the forest understory.
+However, the park was declared free of feral goats in 2022, the first national park in New Zealand to be free of ungulates, as it was already free of feral pigs and deer.
 Pest animals present include possums, rodents, hares, stoats, weasels and ferrets.